• Skip to primary navigation

 • Allow to cool 10 minutes.

-• In a large bowl, add whipping cream and beat with an electric mixer until stiff peaks form.
+• Pour the whipping cream into a large mixing bowl and beat with an electric mixer until stiff peaks form.

 • Fold in the raspberry mixture and allow to cool in the refrigerator for 1 hour.